kcech/sentilo-docs-test/docs/clients/arduino_client.rst

 with the Sentilo Platform through its API Rest Client.

-For these examples we’ll create a new sensor in the Sentilo Platform, only if it doesn’t exists, and then we’re going to publish some observations obtained from the local sensors.
+For these examples we’ll create a new sensor in the Sentilo Platform, only if it doesn't exists, and then we’re going to publish some observations obtained from the local sensors.

 Hardware